What is robots.txt?

 To maintain compatibility with robots that may deviate from the standard when processing robots.txt, add the

 Crawl-delay directive to the group that starts with the

 User-Agent entry right after the

 The Yandex search robot supports fractional values for

 Crawl-Delay, such as "0.5".
-This does not mean that the search robot will access your site every half a second, but it may speed up the
+This doesn't mean that the search robot will access your site every half a second, but it may speed up the site processing.

 For example, your site contains the following pages: